esciencecenter-digital-skills/green-digital-skills/modules/software-development-handson/exercises_codecarbon.md

 [...]
 0.000321 kWh of electricity used since the beginning.
 [...]
 0.000890 g.CO2eq/s mean an estimation of 28.064960638276645 kg.CO2eq/year
 ```

+> `Note`{style="color: darkred;"}: If the CPU on your system is not recognized by CodeCarbon, a default CPU will be used but the code will issue Warnings.

 At time interval specified when initializing the ```OfflineEmissionsTracker```, power and energy
 are reported for the various hardware.
 Based on the country code provided, an estimate of
 the CO2eq emission rate is also reported at the end.
 As you can see, a constant 9W power is used for the RAM here, whereas